Designed Convergence

 Designed Convergence = Mechanism Design + Bayesian Ratchet Search

-If you use mechanism design to construct a multi-agent game, and that game has the four conditions - finite state space, hypothesis elimination, informed search, well-defined success predicate - then convergence is a theorem across the entire system, not just your own actions.
+If you use mechanism design to construct a multi-agent game, and that game has the four conditions - finite state space, hypothesis elimination, informed search, well-defined success predicate - then convergence is a structural property of the entire system, not just your own actions.

 Every agent acting in self-interest produces trials.
 The ratchet locks in improvements.
 The search space shrinks.
-The system converges to the desired outcome because the incentive structure makes it the only stable equilibrium.
+The system converges to the desired outcome because the incentive structure typically makes it the stable equilibrium.

 The difference between a good CTO and a great one is not making better decisions.
 It is designing systems where the quality of any individual decision matters less, because the system converges to the right answer regardless of the path.